TaleStation/TaleStation/talestation_modules/README.md

 ALWAYS add icons to a new .dmi in the `talestation_modules/icons` folder.
 Icons are notorious for causing awful terrible impossible-to-resolve-easy merge conflicts so never ever add them to normal codebase .dmi files.
 Adding icons can be complicated for things such as jumpsuits and IDs, so be sure to ask for help if it gets confusing.

- If you need to access a master .dmi file (say for walls or whatever), copy the master .dmi and add your edits to the edit.
-KEEP THE SAME ICON STATES IF YOU INTEND TO OVERWRITE THE MAIN `icon` var.
+Try to not override an entire icon file, that being, overriding icons on `/obj/item/clothing/under`.
+If you wish to edit ONE singular piece of clothing, edit that specific piece of clothing MODULARLY.
+Mass overiding of icon files is not permitted and needlessly increases the RSC bloat.

 ## Maps & Map edits:

 Currently we do not permit edit of the current in-rotation /TG/ maps (Box, Delta, Kilo, Meta, Tram).
 Any edits to these maps will not be accepted.
 Copying the map and trying to open it as a modular map will also not be accepted.
 This goes for any map, ruin, shuttle, ect.

-However, Lima Station and Pubby Station are our in-house rotation maps.
+However, KiloStation, LimaStation and PubbyStation are our in-house rotation maps.
 Edits to these maps are more than fair game.
 If you wish to expand the rotation map, keep in mind you will be **required** to maintain your map.
 Failure to do so will have it removed from the code.
+We will help you, but don't count on us.

 ## Adding new content:

 Create all new content in a new .dm file in the `talestation_modules/code` folder.
-For the sake of organization, we mimic the folder path of the place we would normally add something to /tg/, but in our modules folder instead.
-For example, if you want to add a positive quirk, make the file path `talestation_modules/code/datums/quirks/good.dm`.
-If the folder doesn't exist: Make it, and follow this formatting, even if it involves you making a bunch of empty folders.
+For the sake of organization, try to keep things contained within specific module folders.
+Don't think your content fits a specific module?
+Ask!
+Try to avoid creating needless random folders.

 If you're adding a new file, please add a comment (example below) with a short explanation of what the file is extending or adding.